kenhendricks00/fmhy-siteguard/README.md

 # 🚀 Get Started

 To start using FMHY SafeGuard, follow these steps:
-1. Download the extension from the [Releases page](https://github.com/kenhendricks00/FMHY-SafeGuard/releases) or the [Firefox page](https://addons.mozilla.org/en-US/firefox/addon/fmhy-safeguard/).
+1. Download the extension from the [Releases page](https://github.com/kenhendricks00/FMHY-SafeGuard/releases) or the [Firefox page](https://addons.mozilla.org/en-US/firefox/addon/fmhy-safeguard/)/[Chrome Page]().
 2. Install it into your browser and start browsing securely.
 3. Customize the settings to your preferences via the extension’s pop-up (Coming soon!).